erikyao/erikyao.github.io/_posts/2025-04-01-config-mermaidjs-in-minimal-mistakes-theme.md

 which means:

 1. the real configuration goes into a separate `_includes/mermaid.html` ([example](https://github.com/erikyao/erikyao.github.io/blob/master/_includes/mermaid.html))
-2. only when a post has `mermaid: true` in its frontmatter, Mermaid.js is loaded for rendering
+2. only when a post has `mermaid: true` in its frontmatter, _mermaid.js_ is loaded for rendering

 In `_includes/mermaid.html`, configuration goes like: